 - China is ahead of India and Pakistan when it comes to various human development indicators.

-- China has the best statistics when it comes to income indicators and outranks India or Pakistan’s by a significant margin.
+- China has the best statistics when it comes to income indicators and outranks India and Pakistan by a significant margin.

 - When it comes to better sanitation, quality education, improved mortality rates, life expectancy or malnourishment, China is at the forefront.